 This is a list of “close relatives” that we will accept to register the death as a qualified informant.
 Please be aware that any “step” or “in law” relatives have to be legally related through marriage or civil partnership and not cohabitation or common law to be described in this manner.

 - Step mother

 - Step father

 - Step son

 Documents you should bring

-You must bring the medical certificate of the cause of death signed by a doctor.
+A doctor must send the medical certificate of the cause of death electronically to the register office.
 This can be a family doctor or a doctor at the hospital where the person died.

 If the coroner has been informed, they will tell you when to register the death.